oddbird/sliiides/content/css-next/css-cafe.md

     }

     @layer override {
-      .my-menu-item {
+      .menu-item {
         background: lightcyan;
       }
     }
   script: |
-    In this case, the override layer wins even though the selector inside
-    has a lower specificity.
+    So this single `menu-item` class wins over the combined `menu`, `dropdown`, and `item` classes, because the `override` layer is defined
+    after the `framework` layer.
+    This makes it simple to override a tool like bootstrap, no matter how they write their selectors.

 - css: |
     @layer default { /* … */ }
     @layer theme { /* … */ }

-    @layer components { /* … */ }
+    /* still a lower layer than "theme" styles */
     @layer default { /* … */ }
-    @layer components { /* … */ }
   script: |
-    But we don't need to keep all our styles in that order.
+    But we don't need to keep all our styles in that same order.
     Once a layer has been established,
     we can add to it from anywhere in our code.
     The priority is based on when the layer name